toppsdown/rampup-ruby/explanations/hash.md

 ```

 ### When key is a symbol
-Symbols are static names.
+Symbols are static(unchanging) names.
 See [Symbol](/explanations/symbol.md) for more details.
-There is a shortcut for symbols.
+There is a shortcut for using symbols as keys.
 The following do the exact same thing.
 It just makes things look prettier

 `{ :age => 175 }` Is the same as `{ age: 175 }`